dsuarezv/PEWalker/README.md

 ### Patching files

-It can also append a payload at the end of the certificates area, if invoked with some more arguments.
-The signature of the file will still be valid after this.
+The tool can also append a payload at the end of the certificates area, if invoked with some more arguments.
+The signature of the file should still be valid after this.

     authentipatcher <inputfile> <payloadfile> <outputfile>